Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Introduction

-In this paper, we study the FOs for a 2D material with Mexican hat-shaped band dispersion formed by the inversion of electron and hole bands.
+In this paper, we study the FOs for 2D materials with Mexican hat-shaped band dispersion formed by the inversion of electron and hole bands.
 This system is interesting for the following reasons.
 First, the basis quantum states are topological with a sufficiently large Berry curvature.
 Second, in the energy range between the bottom and the top of the Mexican hat dispersion (MHD), there are two Fermi contours.
 Third, the MHD has two important nontrivial features.
 The main one, which usually attracts attention, is the Van Hove singularity of the density of states at the MHD bottom.
 Because of this, the role of electron–electron (e-e) interaction increases significantly and, as a consequence, the conditions for the formation of the ferromagnetic phase~\cite{PhysRevB.75.115425,PhysRevLett.114.236602} and superconducting pairing~\cite{PhysRevLett.56.2732,PhysRevLett.98.167002} are facilitated.
 Another feature is related to the effective mass of quasiparticles.
-On the MHD branch with a low wave vector, the effective mass changes sign with increasing energy from positive near the MHD bottom to negative near the top.
+On the low-wave vector branch of the MHD, the effective mass changes sign with increasing energy from positive near the MHD bottom to negative near the top.
 This obviously affects the distribution of electron density around the external charge and, consequently, the screened potential, since quasiparticles with negative mass are attracted to the negatively charged center.
 In particular, due to this feature, quasi-bound states with energy above the MHD top are formed~\cite{SABLIKOV2023115492,SABLIKOV2023129006}.

 Thus, one can expect dramatic changes in the spatial distribution of electron density around an external charge.
 Since MHD occurs in many 2D electron systems, this problem is of rather general interest.